-Ankle pain can have many different causes and the pain may potentially be serious.
-If you have ankle pain, consult with one of our podiatrists from InStride Family Foot Care.
+Ankle and foot injuries are common among athletes and in many sports.
+They can be caused by several problems and may be potentially serious.
+If you are feeling pain or think you were injured in a sporting event or when exercising, consult with one of our podiatrists from InStride Family Foot Care.
 Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 If you have any questions, please feel free to contact our offices located in Concord, Charlotte, and Salisbury, NC .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.